JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 ```

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 * Whitespace within methods may separate functionality, though this inclination often indicates an opportunity to split the method into several, smaller methods.
-In methods with long or verbose names, a single line of whitespace may be used to provide visual separation before the method’s body.

 ## Conditionals